MostafaRamzySayedAhmed/JobScheduler/README.md

 # JobScheduler
-It's a Simple Golang Script That Automates The Management of Cron Jobs
+It's a Simple Golang Script That Automates The Management of Cron Jobs.